Ego Consciousness

 seeing the ego as an ally of imagination underscores the inadequacy of the hero—or any other single image—as a representation of ego-consciousness.

-Samuels surveys post-Jungian critiques that expand ego consciousness beyond the heroic paradigm, arguing for a plurality of ego styles inclusive of imagination and receptivity.
+Samuels surveys post-Jungian critiques of the heroic model, arguing for a plurality of ego styles rather than a single developmental image of ego consciousness.

 Samuels, Andrew, Jung and the Post-Jungians, 1985supporting